maxt0214/rshell/README.md

 Our OR class will execute the right hand side command if the left hand side operator fails to do so.

 The Semicolon will allow for execution regardless of the use of an AND or OR, allowing for execution of multiple commands at a time.

+Lastly our pipe class will allow us to have right hand execution of a command from a left-hand command output, therefore simplifying program execution processes.

 3.*Command:*